Lemoncode/react-hooks-by-example/03-component-did-onload/Readme.md

 This example takes as a starting point the _02-use-state-object_ example.

-Let's start playing with another of React's core hooks: _useEffect_
+Let's start practicing with another React's core hook: _useEffect_

-This Hook allows us to get hooked on certain events in time and power run code.
+This Hook allows us to subscribe on certain events (check when the component is mounted, check when the component is unmounted, on every render, or when a given property is updated).

-Let's start with the most basic, execute a code just when a component is mounted in the DOM.
+Let's start with the most basic, execute a given code when a component is mounted in the DOM.

-There are many operations that you want to execute right when it's loaded into the DOM of the browser your component (when it starts to be viewed), for Example loading a token from a client from a server REST API.
+A common scenario: you want to run some code when a component it's loaded into the DOM, for example loading a list of clients when the component is mounted.

-There are also operations that we want to be able to execute when a value, or in after each render.
+There can be scenarios when we need some code to be executed when a given property value changes or right after each render.

-What if those operations are not synchronous?
-For example I want pull a setTimeout or make a call to a server, this will return a promise, it is not safe at all to run this directly in a functional component since this is executed and destroyed, for this (manage side effects) we have _React.useEffect_
+There may be scenarios when all this operations are not synchronous?
+For instance I want making a call to a server rest api, this will return a promise, it is not safe at all to run this directly in a functional component since the functional component is executed and destroyed, to manage these side effects) we can make use of _React.useEffect_

-In this example we are going to see how to change a name, just when mount the component, then we'll simulate an asynchronous call using _setTimeout_.
+In this example we are going to simulate a call to a rest api, in order to retrieve a name (we will use _setTimeout_).

 ## Steps